livewire/livewire/docs/9_nesting.md

 }
 ```

+_Note: unlike JS frameworks like Vue, child components will not be updated when data passed into them changes.
+This is a limitation of the back-end paradaigm and may be possible in the future, but unfortunately, is not right now.

 Now, we've covered rendering a child component and passing data down into it.
 But what about communicating up from the child to the parent component?
 For this Livewire offers a simple event emission system similar to Vue's.
 Let's take a look:

 Let's imagine the `CheckoutForm` component has a "cancel" button that communicates to the parent to hide the checkout form.
 Before we continue, let's prepare the `ShoppingCart` to listen for a "cancel" event from the child.

-First, we need to register an event listener for the "cancel" event.
+First, we need to register an event listener in the parent for the "cancel" event.
 These listeners are straightforward, they expect you to pass them an event name, and the method you want to be called when the event fires.

 **livewire/shopping-cart.blade.php**
 ```html